In today’s post, we want to share our tips for traveling by van for the first time.

-In addition to what I’ve told you, take a camping table, folding chairs, utensils, your favorite drink, portable fridge and portable barbecue.
+In addition to what I’ve told you, take a camping table, folding chairs, utensils, your favorite drink, a portable fridge, and a portable barbecue.

 Surely, I’ll expand this post with new tips as I continue to travel.
-You can also share your van tips, so we help new van travel lovers.
+You can also share your van tips in the comment section so we can help new van travel lovers.

-- What to bring when you’re traveling by van
+- What to pack when you’re traveling by van

 - Music for your road trip